Maritime history of California: U.S. California naval activity

 Before the American Revolution (1775–1783) the colonies that would become the United States had an already developed a strong seafaring tradition in the future New England and Mid-Atlantic states.
 The colonies with good access to British shipbuilding experience and technology and with good access to the Atlantic Ocean and extensive forests had already developed an advanced shipbuilding industry even before they gained independence.
 They were already building many of the ships used in the extensive British colonial trade as well as whaling and fishing vessels.
 Whaling recovered soon after the American Revolutionary War ended in 1783 and the United States whaling industry began to prosper.
 The whalers used bases primarily at Nantucket island and New Bedford, Massachusetts.
 About ten thousand United States' seamen manned whaling ships on whaling voyages that could last over two years.
 The United States grew to become the pre-eminent whaling nation in the world by the 1830s.
 From 1835 to 1860 the American whaling fleet averaged about 620 vessels annually with a shipping tonnage aggregating 190,500 tons.
 In this time period most of the whalers were whaling in the Pacific Ocean.
 From 1835 to 1860 the annual United States whale oil usage averaged 118,000 barrels of sperm oil, 216,000 barrels of other whale oil and 2,323,000 pounds of whalebone (baleen)—with a total average value of over $8,000,000 a year of 1830 dollars.
 The whale oil was used primarily in whale oil lamps for illumination at night and for some lubrication purposes.
 The baleen was used for corsets, brushes, whips, and other uses that required a strong flexible material—plastic hadn't been invented yet.
 Kerosene, when it was introduced in the early 1850s, was much cheaper and easily made by fractional distillation of petroleum.
-Kerosene started to rapidly replace whale oil for lighting in the 1850s—saving many more whales than any conservation movement.
+Kerosene started to rapidly replace whale oil for lighting in the 1850s.
 The Pacific Ocean whaling ships started getting fresh supplies, water and wood from California and the Sandwich Islands (Hawaii).
 Many whaling vessels preferred stopping in the San Francisco Bay Area before stopping to pay the high custom duties (also called tariffs and ad valorem taxes) at Monterey, California, wanted by the Californio government—avoiding taxes has a long history.
 By 1846 several hundred whaling ships per year were using Hawaii (then called the Sandwich Islands) as a temporary base.